ulyssesapp/ULDocument/README.md

 # ULDocument
 This repository contains `ULDocument`, an abstract document class designed as a lightweight alternative to NSDocument and UIDocument.
 It is used inside our applications [Ulysses](http://www.ulyssesapp.com) and [Daedalus](http://www.daedalusapp.com).
+You are free to use it in your own applications under the terms of the [MIT license](LICENSE.txt).

 The benefits of `ULDocument` are: